prince-wayne/portfolio-2.2/Developer Notes/Daily Updates.md

 handle final dot logic, slightly weird, unlocked at, should be working (data length * 5/5 should be datalength)

 test some more, pray that everything works, test again, thank God twice

+good news, it's functional, bad news, it's functional.

+shouldn't have made that joke.
+Only correct on laptop, mobile seems to stick the value

+Yeah, quick little scare for a little misplacement, assignment for last dot was within the mid dot conditionals

+#### What we've done today

+1) fixed our logic array to correctly and dymanically map dots and state
+2) included edge statements

+#### What we need once we're back

+1) make resize rerender the dots, there's probably a function or call to directly do that. just lookded, there isn't, figure it out pretty boy

+2) ensure complete compondent
+3) Write test for compondent
+4) move on